fwilleke80/Pulse/docs/INSTALLATION.md

 Extract the complete Pulse source archive on your computer.

-Before uploading any PHP files, generate the version file from the project root:
+If you downloaded the complete source .zip, before uploading any PHP files, generate the version file from the project root.
+If you are using a release .zip, you can skip this step.

+Generating the version file works like this:

 ```bash
 python3 tools/write_version.py